When is the application deadline?

 How do I know if I am eligible to take part in the program or if my start-up is already too advanced?

 Your start-up should not yet be commercially active to any significant extent.
 In other words, you shouldn’t be making any big money as yet.
 If any of the team members have previously received EXIST or any other start-up grant, your start-up is not eligible.
 You can already be a legally established entity, that is no problem.
 However, you must not have attracted more than 200,000 euros in investment.
 If you meet all these criteria, you can take it that your start-up is not too advanced to benefit from this program.

 Can I apply for this program on my own?

-No, our program places great emphasis on teamwork and we work on the assumption that any good, innovative idea will attract smart people.
+Our program places great emphasis on teamwork and we work on the assumption that any good, innovative idea will attract smart people.
 Our program is focused on early-stage start-ups, and that is why we pay particular attention to the team and the people behind the idea.
+While we don’t screen applications just because they have a single founder, it does make things more difficult.
+We look for great, balanced teams who have a full range of skills.
+We strongly advise you to seek co-founders who balance your skillset.
 We are able to offer funding to teams of two to four people.

 What conditions must I meet to apply?

 To apply to the Start-up Harbor program, there are two types of requirement.
 One has to with your idea and team, and the other has to do with the conditions required by the financial sponsors.
 Here is a summary:

 1. Your idea must be an innovative, technology focused and science-based solution.

 2. Your idea must meet at least one of the focus areas defined for the current program.